natively/mobaycentre/README.md

 * rebrand refinery with EventBooking logos
 * brand the footer, and figure out what to do with the adspace

-### google analytics
-* google analytics code for mobaycentre.com: UA-25297656-1
-* see settings in refinery dashboard to add this

-### calendar xml from EventBooking.com
-* change the url string in lib/cron.rake so it has mobaycentre.com's publicity weblink, not charlotte harbor

 ## THINGS TO REMEMBER:
 ### git workflow
     git checkout -b name_of_my_branch